 .asConstraint("Too many shifts");

-Timefold allows weighting constraints dynamically.
-It has no linear limitations.
+Timefold has no linear limitations.

 For example, avoid overtime and distribute it fairly by penalizing the number of excessive hours squared: